-The contract manager’s dilemma was in choosing a minimum cost method of stabilisation that could be installed quickly and be relied upon to stabilise the ground ready for use.
-A number of methods were considered but all appeared to have disadvantages.
+The contract manager’s dilemma was in choosing a minimum cost method of stabilisation that could be installed quickly, and be relied upon to stabilise the ground ready for use.
+A number of methods were considered, these included:

 - Punching some of the crushed brick into the ground to stiffen the in-situ soils;

 - The removal of 2m depth of clay and the importation of clean fill;

 The first option was trialled on site with approximately 500mm of 6F2 punched into the soft ground, but the clay still came through and the formation deformed under the vibrating roller.